alban-read/M1-MICRO-FORTH/dumbint.md

 These are expensive in the sense that they use a register and a pool of memory but should be as cheap to use as any other variable.
 I assumed clearing these would slow the interpreter down; it got randomly faster instead.

+### VARIABLES

+I J K - dedicated to DO LOOP only.

+A..H, L..Z global variables

+_A.._H local variables for each word executing.

+Declare global variables with initial value

+10 VARIABLE fred

+Display a variable

+SEE fred

+or

+fred ?

+Read a variables value

+H @  fred @

+Write to a variable

+10 h !

+would set h to 10

+### ARRAYS

+Declare with size and name

+12 ARRAY test

+Access with name and index

+1000 2 test !

+reads as set index 2 of test to 1000

+Fetch values from ARRAY with name and index

+2 test @

+Should read index 2 of test

+ARRAYS are given space from the ALLOT stack.
+The space used is static and not recoverable, it is not a heap.

+ARRAY allocates 64 bit cells to the array.
+Use other words for smaller cells.

 ### STRINGs